 Chef Steiner has been a faculty member at NFCI since the building opened in August 2012, and was instrumental in getting the culinary arts program accredited by the ACF.
 Chef Steiner has mentored many students during his career, helping them to receive substantial scholarships, and ultimately putting them on a successful path to become professional chefs themselves.

-Chef Steiner began his culinary journey as a student at Emerson Vocational High School in Buffalo, and continued his education at SUNY College at Buffalo receiving a B.S. in Career and Technical Education and a M.S. in Multidisciplinary Studies.
-As an educator, he is always looking for ways to update curriculum and keeping courses relevant and current.
-Most recently, Chef Steiner has been assisting in the transition of Savor Restaurant, the fine dining establishment at NFCI, to a fully academic operation opening in October 2019.
+Chef Steiner began his culinary journey as a student at Emerson Vocational High School in Buffalo and continued his education at SUNY College at Buffalo receiving a B.S. in Career and Technical Education and an M.S. in Multidisciplinary Studies.
+As an educator, he is always looking for ways to update the curriculum and keeping courses relevant and current.
+Most recently, Chef Steiner has been assisting in the transition of Savor Restaurant, the fine dining establishment at NFCI, to a full academic operation opening in October 2019.